 Chestnut Hill College will grant a second baccalaureate degree to students with a baccalaureate degree from Chestnut Hill College or another (regionally) accredited institution who wish to earn a degree in a different major.
 The student must satisfy the (current) requirements for the SUS core curriculum and the major.
 For students who have already earned a baccalaureate degree at Chestnut Hill College, at least 30 new credits beyond the original degree and toward the second degree must be completed at Chestnut Hill College; at least 15 of these credits must be in the major field of study.
-For students who have already earned a baccalaureate degree; at least 15 of these credits toward the second degree must be completed at Chestnut Hill College; at least 15 of these in the major field of study.
-Moreover, all Chestnut Hill College graduation requirements (c.g., GPA requirements) must be met.
+For students who have already earned a baccalaureate degree elsewhere, a minimum of 45 credits toward the second degree must be completed at Chestnut Hill College; at least 15 of these credits must be in the major field of study.
+Moreover, all Chestnut Hill College graduation requirements (e.g., GPA requirements) must be met.